 Governmental Activities.
-Governmental activities decreased the Authority's net position by \$272,720.
-Occupancy tax revenues decreased by 3.34 percent, leveling out from FY21 and FY22's significantly higher baseline revenues.
-The five months between June and October sales continue to make up 60% of the annual sales, the same rate as FY22.
-The total occupancy tax revenue was split evenly between traditional rentals and online rentals; so, there was no definitive trend toward either method.
+Governmental activities decreased the Authority's net position by \$293,773.
+Occupancy tax revenues decreased by less than 1 percent, leveling out from the post-pandemic peak in FY22 and FY23.
+The five months of the busy season (June-October) made up almost 60 percent of the total revenue, reflecting the high level of seasonality that impacts the area.
+The total occupancy tax revenue was split relatively evenly between traditional rentals and online rentals; reflecting a slowdown or leveling out of the decade-long trend of increased online rentals versus traditional.